 We pride ourselves in running a relaxed and always flexible schedule.
 Every trip is different depending upon the group, other trips in the area, and sometimes the weather.
 The following is a sample of what your trip might be like.

-After breakfast (time TBA) we walk across the road to the domestic airport terminal and take a 1-hour flight to the magical city of Cusco.
+Today you’ll take a 1-hour flight to the magical city of Cusco.
 Upon our arrival, you are met by your ROAM guide and taken to your hotel in the heart of Cusco city.
 After checking in and getting freshened up, we will depart for a short tour of the city while your body adapts to the altitude.
 Today’s tour will visit Cathedral and Koricancha temples.
 Tonight we will enjoy a welcome dinner a few blocks from your hotel.
-Overnight Cusco at El Mercado
+Overnight Cusco

 Today we will travel to the Sacred Valley of the Incas situated 2000 feet lower in elevation.
 En route we will will visit Sacsayhuaman, Awanacancha and the incredible Pisac Market and ruins for some shopping of local arts and crafts.
 Tonight we will stay in the Sacred Valley at Inkaterra Hacienda Urubama, a National Geographic “Unique Lodges of the World” property .